 From the following figure we can conclude that there isn’t a significant discrepency between 5-step and 10-step SARSA whereas 15-step SARSA is less suited to our problem considering all 3 convergence rates.
 5-step or 10-step is clearly better for this problem.
 We decided to use 10-step SARSA in all future analyses/plots.

 Maze 1 Results

+Table 3: Results of random policy after 10000 episodes Do we have this output for maze 1 and maze 2?
+At the moment I put this table for both . . .